FelixPlastik/AI-and-I/101 best poster bot/README.md

 To download the whole archive, I used an image crawler (see `crawler.py` in the directory)

-The AI i collaborated with is called `styleGAN`.
-It learns on its own ("unsupervised") without any classified data and tries to recognise patterns in the posters.
-Afterwards it can use these learned patterns to design new posters.
+I collaborated with `styleGAN` an AI that learns on its own without any classified data and tries to recognise patterns in the posters.
+Afterwards it can use these learned patterns to design new posters for me!
 <br><br>

 ## `walkthrough the AI` <br> (after 5000 generations)